 Papad is synonymous with Sindhis.
 No meal is complete without this humble dish.
 Papad or poppadum is vegan and easy to make surprisingly.
-You can also make it gluten-free if you do not add heeng or asafaoetida.
-Sindhi Papad is a delicacy in itself.
-Just have it with tea or as a deep fry one as an accompaniment with your meals.
+You can also make it gluten free if you do not add heeng or asafoetida.
+Home made Sindhi Papad is a delicacy in itself.
+Just have roasted one with tea or as a deep fry one as an accompaniment with your meals.
 Learn to make it in easy steps below.

 Types of papad

 There are various types of poppadams.
 Most common brand is Lijjat papad made by gruhudyog or business by homemakers.
 Major varieties are Sindhi papad, Punjabi which is quite spicy, ragi, urad dal, rice papad, jeera/cumin, sada/appalam, pepper papad .It also forms a basis of many dishes and starters like papad ki sabzi and besan/ gram flour papad.

 My foodie memories of this humble masala papad